luxonis/depthai-docs-website/source/pages/faq.rst

 How to enable depthai to perceive closer distances
 ##################################################

-If the depth results for close-in objects look weird, this is likely because they are below the minimum depth-perception distance of DepthAI/OAK-D.
+If the depth results for close-in objects look weird, this is likely because they are below the minimum depth-perception distance of OAK-D.

 For OAK-D, the standard-settings minimum depth is around 70cm.